-Europe Pressures U.S. To Back Low-Cost Alternative To Huawei
+U.S. Pressures Europe To Find Alternatives To Huawei

-Europe Pressures U.S. To Back Low-Cost Alternative To Huawei
+U.S. Pressures Europe To Find Alternatives To Huawei

 Discussions at the Munich Security Conference have been somewhat overshadowed by the deepening divide between the U.S. and Europe over Huawei.

-Note: A previous headline on this story incorrectly said Europe was pressuring the U.S. to find a low-cost alternative to Huawei.
-In fact, the U.S. was the one pressuring Europe.